-- (a) Leadership of the firm that promotes compliance with the fundamental principles and establishes the expectation that assurance team members will act in the public interest; - (b) Policies or procedures for establishing and monitoring compliance with the fundamental principles by all personnel; - (c) Compensation, performance appraisal and disciplinary policies and procedures that promote compliance with the fundamental principles; - (d) Management of the reliance on revenue received from a single client; - (e) The engagement partner having authority within the firm for decisions concerning compliance with the fundamental principles, including any decisions about accepting or providing services to a client;

-(f) Educational, training and experience requirements; and (g) Processes to facilitate and address internal and external concerns or complaints.
-Consideration of N lew Information or Changes in Facts and Circumstances 300.7 A6 New information or changes in facts and circumstances might - (a) Impact the level of a threat; or (b) Affect the public accountant's conclusions about whether safeguards applied continue to address identified threats as intended.
-In these situations, actions that were already implemented as safeguards might no longer be effective in addressing threats.
-Accordingly, the application of the conceptual framework requires that the public accountant re-evaluate and address the threats accordingly.
+i (c) Compensation, performance appraisal and disciplinary policies and procedures that promote compliance with the fundamental principles; (d) Management of the reliance on revenue received from a single client; (e) The engagement partner having authority within the firm for decisions concerning compliance with the fundamental principles, including any decisions about accepting or providing services to a client; (f) Educational, training and experience requirements; and (g) Processes to facilitate and address internal and external concerns or complaints.
+Consideration of New w Informati on or Changes in Facts and Circumstances 300.7 A6 New infor mation or changes in facts and circumstances might - (a) Impact the level of a threat; or (b) Affect the public accountant's conclusions about whether safeguards applied continue to address identified threats as intended. longer be conceptua tuations, actions that were already implemented as safeguards might no effective in addressing threats.
+Accordingly, the application of the l framework requires that the public accountant re-evaluate and address accordingly.
 (Ref: Paras.
 R120.9 and R120.10).
-300.7 A7 Examples of new information or changes in facts and circumstances that might impact the level of a threat include - (a) When the scope of a professional service is expanded; (b) When the client becomes a listed entity or acquires another business unit; (c) When the firm merges with another firm; (d) When the public accountant is jointly engaged by two clients and a dispute emerges between the two clients; and (e) When there is a change in the public accountant's personal or immediate family relationships.
-Addressing Threa its 300.8 A1 Paragraphs R120.10 to 120.10 A2 set out requirements and application material for addressing threats that are not at an acceptable level.
+300.7 A7 of new information or changes in facts and circumstances that might elevel of a threat include - (a) When the scope of a professional service is expanded; (b) When the client becomes a listed entity or acquires another business unit; (c) When the firm merges with another firm; (d) When the public accountant is jointly engaged by two clients and a dispute emerges between the two clients; and (e) When there is a change in the public accountant's personal or immediate family relationships.
+Addressing Threats 300.8 A1 s R120.10 to 120.10 A2 set out requirements and application material sing threats that are not at an acceptable level.